feldian15/GrinDorms/ManualTestingProtocol/LoginManualTesting.md

 # Auth Testing Protocol
-(Full functionality is demonstrated in the Demos folder in GrinDormsDemo, but is not yet implemented in the dev branch.)
+(functionality implemented in the GrinDormsDev branch)

 ### Create a superuser for yourself to have access to the admin page to clean up users made during testing